nxp-imx/imx-sm/sm/doc/rn_intro.md

 ==========

 - Initial creation of the SM
+- Support for i.MX95 A0 and the i.MX95 EVK

 Note these are highlights of the original release.
 These do not cover changes in subsequent patch releases.